sehHeiden/geospeed/readme.md

 1) Open the datasets and concatenate the counties.
 2) Create an intersection overlay
-3) Save the data, if possible as a geoparquet file.
+3) Save the data, if possible, as a geoparquet file.

 Why did I choose this task?
 I think the overlay is one of the more computationally intensive tasks in GIS.
 I may write articles about other tasks later.